Social Security – Spousal Benefits, File and Suspend & Divorced Spouses

 • If you delay claiming Social Security benefits, they increase by 8% a year for four years from age 66 to age 70.

-• Since May 1, 2016, you cannot file and suspend to trigger spousal benefits for your spouse.
+• Since May 1, 2016, if you turned age 62 after December 31, 2015, you can no longer file and suspend to trigger spousal benefits for your spouse.

 • If you wait until at least your full retirement age (66 or 67) before starting to collect Social Security benefits you increase the number of options available to you to maximize your lifetime benefits.
 But this alone should not determine the best age to claim benefits.